yudame/prakti.me/content/about.md

 +++
+date = "2017-06-27T17:39:21-07:00"
 title = ""
-date = "2017-06-27T17:39:21-07:00"
-draft = false

 +++
 # Life Takes Practice

 ### ...and Practice Makes Perfect.

 Are you serious about developing your skills?
 Your career?
 Your relationships?

 Learn and Practice new superpowers.
 Rise above all the other slow people.